 § 1019.
-Final Employee Appeals Board decisions-Contents-Notification findings.
+Final Employee Appeals Board decisions-Contents-Notification

+- A. A final Employee Appeals Board decision shall: - 1.
+Be in writing; and - 2.
+Include findings of fact and conclusions of law, separately stated.
+Findings of fact, if set forth in statutory language, shall be accompanied by a concise and explicit statement of the underlying facts supporting the findings.
 If, in accordance with Employee Appeals Board rules, a party submitted proposed findings of fact, the final Appeals Board order shall include a ruling upon each proposed finding.
-Findings of fact shall be based exclusively on the evidence received and on matters officially noticed in the individual proceeding unless otherwise agreed upon by the parties on the record.
+Findings of fact shall be based exclusively on the evidence received and on matters officially noticed in the individual proceeding unless otherwise agreed upon by the parties on the record. - B. Parties shall be notified either personally or by certified mail, return receipt requested, of any final Appeals Board order.
+Upon request, a copy of the order shall be delivered or mailed forthwith to each party and to his attorney of record.